-The School Site Safety Plan was most recently reviewed in Fall 2020 by the Safety Committee.
+The School Site Safety Plan was most recently reviewed on December 16, 2022 by the Safety Committee.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis; fire drills are held once a month, earthquake drills are held twice a year, and secure campus drills are conducted once each year.